stevencmann2/Level-Up/README.md

 ## Future Development

-- Whats been tabled
-- Update this after the project has been completed
+- Whats been tabled: More featues like trending news, ability to sort by platform, member forum board, general styling, pagination for news content

 ## Credits/Resources

-- Any credits you should list to resources you used
+- Any credits you should list to resources you used: https://developers.google.com/youtube/v3 - https://www.gamespot.com/api/ - https://developers.giphy.com/